DerekSelander/dsdump/docs/index.md

 }
 ```

 In the above example, the `foo` function along with `someStaticNumber` and `someGlobalNumber` *could* end up in the symbol table, but the `someNumber` variable inside the function would not (typically) show up in the symbol table.
 Notice how `someStaticNumber` and `someGlobalNumber` survive outside the scope of the `foo` function, so *could* end up in the symbol table.
-Now, I said "*could*" because it's quite possible to hide symbols that are private and shouldn't be exposed to other modules, but more on that later.
+Now, I said "*could*" because it's quite possible to hide symbols that are private and shouldn't be exposed to other modules (via symbol table `strip`'ing), but more on that later.

 As mentioned, the symbol table references internally implemented and *externally referenced* symbols.
 Build and
 look at an example of an externally implemented symbol.
-Given the following **ex3.m** file:
+Given the following **ex3.m** Objective-C file (code this one out):

 ```objc
 @import Foundation;